usnistgov/800-63-3/index.md

 ## A quick summary

-Here's a quick list for the biggest changes we've made, but you'll need to dig into the documents (yes, document_S_) too :
+Here's a quick list for the biggest changes we've made, but you'll need to dig into the documents (yes, _documentS_) too:

 1. LOA is decoupled into its component parts
 2. Complete revamp of identity proofing